The Tolerance Induction Program® (TIP)

 Why a gummy?

 Safety is our top priority.
-Through the use of mathematics and predictive analytics, we use each child's data to devise a treatment process that is specifically tailored to his or her immune system -- down to the milligram of food protein for each dose throughout the program.
-As we expand, it is vital to the program that we continue to produce these doses with near-zero error and that we continue to automate the process in order to meet the growing demand as we increase access to more families.
+Through the use of mathematics and predictive analytics, we use each patient's data to devise a treatment process that is specifically tailored to his or her immune system -- down to the milligram of food protein for each dose throughout the program.
+As we expand, it is vital to the program that we continue to produce these doses with near-zero error and that we continue to automate the process in order to meet the growing demand as we increase access to more patients.
 The gelatin process allows for accomplishing each of these objectives.

 What is in the gummy?